PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 operator-list filter.
 The shared pass keeps tensor pruning enabled by default for lowerer cleanup and exposes the opt-out only for this serialization order.

+Split/export structural rewrites use an append-only `_ModelIRRewriteBuilder`.
+It deep-clones tensors, subgraphs, and metadata but starts with an empty operator stream, avoiding an immediately discarded deep copy of every source operator.
+Group-convolution expansion, BatchMatMul unfolding, and recurrent unrolling emit directly into that stream and no longer retain a second `rewritten_ops` list or assign it at completion.
+Unchanged operators are copied with options, version, axis semantics, and ONNX node/op provenance intact.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,